FrancoSpeziali/node-movies-rest-api/README.md

 > Hint: You may use `String`, `Date`, `Number`, `Boolean` as your data types

+> Hint: Some values maybe held inside an array, for example a string of arrays would be represented as `[String]`

-## Task 4 - Comments Schema & Model
+## Task 5 - Comments Schema & Model

 Unfortunately the sample datasets do not come with Models or Schemas, so we must build our own to interact with these databases / collections.